 The Elms College School of Nursing, Doctor of Nursing Practice advanced practice degree program has two pathways for entry:

-- The BS to DNP (baccalaureate degree in nursing to doctor of nursing practice) is a projected three year full-time study program encompassing approximately 80 credits of required coursework; 1,000 hours of required clinical and immersion experiences; and distinguished completion of a capstone scholarly experience that builds toward the achievement of the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education for Advanced Nursing Practice and nurse practitioner competencies.
+- The BSN to DNP (baccalaureate degree in nursing to doctor of nursing practice) is a projected three year full-time study program encompassing approximately 80 credits of required coursework; 1,000 hours of required clinical and immersion experiences; and distinguished completion of a capstone scholarly experience that builds toward the achievement of the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education for Advanced Nursing Practice and nurse practitioner competencies.

 - The MSN to DNP program is for students who have a master’s degree in nursing and are seeking to be an advanced practice nurse.
 The course of study will be approximately 70 credits for coursework; 1,000 hours of required clinical and immersion experiences; and distinguished completion of a capstone scholarly experience that builds toward the achievement of the AACN’s Essentials of Doctoral Education for Advanced Nursing Practice and nurse practitioner competencies.